leafo/lua-enet/README.md

 wait for the response.

-When a client disconnects, make sure to call `disconnect` on the server object, and then tell the host to flush (unless `host_service` will be called again) otherwise the server will have to wait for the client to disconnect from timeout.
+When a client disconnects, make sure to call `disconnect` on the server object, and then tell the host to flush (unless `host:service` will be called again) otherwise the server will have to wait for the client to disconnect from timeout.

 <a name="reference"></a>
 ## Reference

 ### `enet.host_create([bind_address, peer_count, channel_count, in_bandwidth, out_bandwidth])`
 Returns a new host.
 All arguments are optional.

 A `bind_address` of `nil` makes a host that can not be connected to (typically a client).
 Otherwise the address can either be of the form `<ipaddress>:<port>`, `<hostname>:<port>`, or `*:<port>`.

-Examples addresses include `"127.0.0.1:8888"`, `"localhost:2232"`, and `"*:6767"`.
+Example addresses include `"127.0.0.1:8888"`, `"localhost:2232"`, and `"*:6767"`.

 Parameters: